-The Ideal Tyre Tread Depth
+What Is The Ideal Tyre Tread Depth?
+An Easy Guide!

 Here in the UK, and in many other countries, the law clearly specifies that all vehicles are fitted with the proper tyre tread size.
-This is because tyre treads are a huge determinant on just how safe your car is while on the road.
+This is because tyre treads are a huge determinant of just how safe your car is while on the road.

-Terrain, Bad Driving & Load!
+How Does Terrain, Bad Driving & Load Affect Tyres?

 - The terrain or surface; driving in off-road conditions like on rocks and rough surfaces tend to hasten the wearing out of tyre treads.
-Which means that if you usually drive in such conditions often, then your tread will get worn out faster than one driving on ordinary conditions.
+This means that if you usually drive in such conditions often, then your tread will get worn out faster than one driving on ordinary conditions.

 - Bad driving habits; some driving habits like instant braking also tend to hasten the wearing out of the treads.
 This is especially so if the surface is rough and tarmac like.
 You’re thus advised to always brake gently, rather than abruptly.

 Still, tyre manufacturers recommend that you replace the tyre when it reaches 3mm.
-Thus clearly, there’s no definite or agreed upon level that.
+Thus clearly, there’s no definite or agreed-upon level.
 Researchers have tested cars driving at 50Mp, one with treads at 1.6mm and the other 3mm.
 They found out that the former took 8 more meters before stopping, compared to the latter.
-This is because worn out treads mean less traction, which makes it harder for the car to brake effectively.
+This is because worn-out treads mean less traction, which makes it harder for the car to brake effectively.